Ale-JRD/Trads/content/post/index-T1.md

 Gio glanced behind to gauge the distance between us and Ars.

-[We’re still fine…]
+「We’re still fine…」

-[ ? ]
+「 ? 」

-[When it comes to this kind of thing, the ones waiting are the ones who suffer more.]
+「When it comes to this kind of thing, the ones waiting are the ones who suffer more.」

-[…!]
+「…!」

-[So, don’t say anything stupid for the sake of the ones waiting for you!]
+「So, don’t say anything stupid for the sake of the ones waiting for you!」

-[…Sorry.]
+「…Sorry.」

-[Well— having a strong sense of responsibility isn’t a bad thing.]
+「Well— having a strong sense of responsibility isn’t a bad thing.」

 I smiled softly.

-[What’s with that?]
+「What’s with that?」

-[Well… I think I heard something similar from Touka before.]
+「Well… I think I heard something similar from Touka before.」

-[Yeah, he’d say that.]
+「Yeah, he’d say that.」

-[…?]
+「…?」

-[I can totally see him saying that.]
+「I can totally see him saying that.」

 I see.